stanislavb/en.coven.nu/practical/index.md

 ## Date, Time & Players

-English round 2-4 October.
+The English Round 2-4 October.

 29 players (16 years age limit).

-The LARP starts on Friday with a workshop from 10:00 sharp.
+**The LARP starts on Friday with a workshop from 10:00 sharp.**
+*The workshop will start at ten so please be on time and ready to start.*
-The LARP ends 13.00 on Sunday.
+**The LARP ends 13.00 on Sunday.**
+*There will follow a lunch and a debrief, then we ask for your help to clear out the venue.
+Expect to check out around four, contact us if you have any problems with this.*

 ## Ticket price